Krups espresso machine product review.

 Everyone was on the Keurig craze awhile ago and we could only imagine the novelty wearing off.
-I could see it being shoved into the pantry next to the bread maker that was going to revolutionize grocery shopping.
+I could see it being shoved into the pantry next to the bread maker that we would never use.
+We had dodged all the other must-have kitchen gadget so far, but there was always a lingering thought:

 The Krups XP1000 is smaller than our regular coffee machine and blends in nicely with all of our kitchen appliances.
 We wanted to have enough room to be able to operate it so we gave it plenty of space.
-You will need to be able to get in and around it while operating so you can get to the selector knob on the side as well as the frothing wand.
+You will need to be able to get in and around the espresso machine while operating it so you can easily use the selector knob on the side as well as the frothing wand.

 - Number one, I’m left handed so I would switch hand with the little pitcher that I was frothing and reach over to turn the knob.